wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 Create Child Tasks adds a toolbar action to Azure DevOps work items that instantly creates multiple child tasks (or any other child work item types) from a parent work item using team-defined Templates.
 Templates are matched by simple rules or JSON filters (type, state, title wildcards, tags, area/iteration, etc.), and the corresponding child work items are automatically created.

 > **Note:** This extension builds on and enhances the original [1‑Click Child‑Links extension](https://marketplace.visualstudio.com/items?itemName=ruifig.vsts-work-item-one-click-child-links).
-The original is excellent but has known issues and has not been updated since 2020.
-This project adds fixes, improved filtering, better error handling, expanded documentation, and active support.
+The original has great core functionality but has not been updated since 2020 and has some known issues.
+This extension provides fixes, improved filtering, better error handling, expanded documentation, and active support.

 ![Create Child Work Items](img/create-child-tasks-screenshot-work-item-menu-item.png)